Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Amy Renz almost 4 years ago
+Amy Renz over 4 years ago

 I am a resident of district 2 and just missed getting my comment in by the cutoff last week.
 I support a fully funded Office of Accountability and Transparency and Civilian Review Board for this next year.
 I agree that the shift for more police funding should be diversified with $25M should be allocated from the police budget for mental health resources as first responders and youth programs.
 Now is the time for change - the community has spent the last 11 nights showing the council this.